 This phased opening will see further support from the Welsh government who are providing twice-weekly testing for staff, and also an additional £5 million to local authorities to invest in key items they need to keep their premises safe.

-But what additional measures can you take to create a safe working environment and remove the worry of COVID outbreaks and school closures further down the line?
+But what additional measures can you take to create a safe working environment to welcome your students back.
+Removing the worry of COVID outbreaks and school closures further down the line?